 Stu wasn't completely alone, he had the dog with him.
 Tom's mental capacity is such that he could've been unsure if a man with a dog qualifies as "alone" or not, which adds enough uncertainty to further reduce the suggestion's potency.

 George R. R. Martin's A Song of Ice and Fire series is a gritty fantasy series set in the midst of a vicious civil war where bad guys frequently win and bad things happen to good people all the time.
 One scene from the third book (The Red Wedding), a Shoot the Shaggy Dog scenario, caused numerous dedicated fans to do a Wall Banger... and often rush over to pick the book up and keep reading.

 The Wallbangerish nature of the Red Wedding didn't come from implausibility; if it had, then readers would not have retrieved the book.
 It just came from a feeling of wasted time.
 A variety of interesting characters and plot intricacies appeared to have been thrown out all at once for the sake of a shock.
 Perhaps some of them have been picked back up.
 Other than the apparent pointlessness of that twist, that chapter was so good.

-And don't forget the depiction of sexual scenes.
-It's almost unbelievable those weren't written by some aroused 12-years old, who never saw a real naked woman, let alone knowing how sexual intercourse is actually performed.
+And don't forget the depiction of sex scenes.
+It's almost unbelievable those weren't written by some aroused 12-year old, who never saw a real naked woman, let alone knew how sexual intercourse is actually performed.